petchu99/bookish-waddle/docs/source/Intro/flavour-choice.rst

-How to Choose Your Desire Flavour
+How to Choose Your Desired Flavour
 =================================